ESTABLISHED 2006

 • Increased sensitivity to touch

-Why vaccination plans should be individualized
+Why vaccination plans should be individualised

 Not all horses need the same vaccines - or the same schedule.
 Older horses, for example, may experience immunosenescence, a gradual weakening of the immune system that makes them more vulnerable to stressors like vaccines.
 Spacing out vaccinations for these horses can help prevent overwhelming their systems.